As a Senior Copywriter, I concept, develop and execute fully-integrated campaigns for pharmaceutical, health care, and retail clients.

 On this page, you'll see a small sample of the conceptual work that marked our early thinking with this relationship.

-I also completed a number of pro bono content projects for Citizens United for Research In Epilepsy (CURE), and the Massachusetts Commission on LGBT Youth.
+While at Hill Holliday, I've completed a number of pro bono projects for the Inner-City Scholarship Fund, Citizens United for Research In Epilepsy (CURE), and the Massachusetts Commission on LGBT Youth.

 CURE Epilepsy Annual Gala

 Short introductory video for the speakers at the annual CURE gala, held in Boston.